tophatsilk/tophat-silk/docs/developerManual/Introduction.md

 # Developer manual for TopHat vizualization project: Introduction
-This manual is intended for developers of the purescript-based proof-of-concept TopHat GUI developed by Gerarts, De Hoog, Naus, and Steenvoorden ([Gerarts, De Hoog, Naus, and Steenvoorden](https://github.com/mark-gerarts/ou-afstuderen-artefact)).
+This manual is intended for developers of the purescript-based proof-of-concept TopHat GUI developed by Gerarts, De Hoog, Naus, and Steenvoorden (Gerarts, De Hoog, Naus, and Steenvoorden [1]).
 The current framework is not yet a fully fledged TOP framework [A] and this manual is meant for developers working on its expansion.
-In this manual we will elaborate on the information in the introductory paper [A].
+In this manual we will elaborate on the information in the introductory paper [2][2].
 The aim of this manual is to aid new developers by providing background information on the modules and functions.
 This part of the manual describes the frontend of the framework.

 ## TopHat
 The TopHat language for which the UI was developed, is a task oriented language developed for modular interactive workflows, which allows formal reasoning about programs.
 It was developed by Steenvoorden, Naus. and Klinik [B].
 A Haskell implementation of it may be found on: https://github.com/timjs/tophat-haskell.
 The current vizualization framework is build upon this Haskell implementation.